 Executive Assistant / Hearings Director

 The Executive Assistant coordinates registration and renewal processes and provides assistance to the Registrar and regulated members.
 The Executive Assistant also serves as the Hearings Director of the College.
 The Hearings Director establishes a Hearing Tribunal or a Complaint Review Committee from the list of regulated members appointed by council and coordinates scheduling, production of notices and records for the hearing.

 Director of Professional Practice

-The Director of Professional Practice is responsible for the professional practice initiatives of the College including the Continuing Competence Program, member communications, workshops, presentations and educational sessions.
+The Director of Professional Practice is responsible for the professional practice initiatives of the College including the Continuing Competence Program, regulated member communications, workshops, presentations and educational sessions.